Hilbert-Poincar\'e series of matroid Chow rings and intersection cohomology: The Chow ring and the augmented Chow ring

 \begin{corollary} Let $\M$ be a loopless matroid and let $i\in E$ be an element that is not a coloop.
 Then, the Hilbert series of the Chow ring satisfies

 Additionally, the Hilbert series of the augmented Chow ring satisfies

 \end{corollary}

-We make a short digression about the above formulas by comparing them with some of our previous recursions.
-On one hand, they are similar to the formulas we have established so far, in the sense that they allow one to compute the Hilbert series of the Chow rings and augmented Chow rings in terms of various restrictions and contractions.
-On the other hand, they are of a different nature, as they provide a \emph{quadratic} recurrence for $\uH_{\M}(x)$ and $\H_{\M}(x)$, i.e. this is the first time we encounter two polynomials $\uH_{\M_1}(x)$ and $\uH_{\M_2}(x)$ multiplying each other.
+In contrast to the previous formulas we obtained, the ones in the preceding result are \emph{quadratic} recurrences for $\uH_{\M}(x)$ and $\H_{\M}(x)$, i.e. this is the first time we encounter two polynomials $\uH_{\M_1}(x)$ and $\uH_{\M_2}(x)$ multiplying each other.
 To the best of our knowledge, there is no ``formal'' way of deducing the above identities from the ones in the previous subsections.
-As we continue our study, the validity of these recursions will make apparent to the reader the strength of the semi-small decompositions.
-A particularly fruitful instance is that this allows us to formulate a proof of the $\gamma$-positivity for $\uH_{\M}(x)$ and $\H_{\M}(x)$ using a simple inductive argument.
+A particularly fruitful application of these recursions arising from the semi-small decomposition is that they allow us to formulate a proof of the $\gamma$-positivity for $\uH_{\M}(x)$ and $\H_{\M}(x)$ using a simple inductive argument.

 \begin{theorem} Let $\M$ be a loopless matroid.
 The polynomials $\uH_{\M}(x)$ and $\H_{\M}(x)$ are $\gamma$-positive. \end{theorem}

 \begin{proof} We proceed by induction on the size of the ground set of $\M$.
 If the matroid $\M$ has a ground set of cardinality $1$, then $\M\cong \U_{1,1}$.
 In this case, $\uH_{\M}(x) = 1$ and $\H_{\M}(x)=x+1$.
 The associated $\gamma$-polynomials are $\gamma(\uH_{\M},x) = 1$, and $\gamma(\H_{\M},x) = 1$, and hence they are $\gamma$-positive.